danielpinto8zz6/c-cpp-project-generator/README.md

 Project will generate the following:

-Project structure: Common folders like src, include and bin
+Project structure: Common folders like src, include and output
 Makefile: A makefile already set up to build and run your project VSCode task: Configurations for building and running your project